timdream/wordcloud2.js/README.md

 Use `grunt test` to ensure all options can be set without JavaScript error.

 Use `grunt compare --base-commit=gh-pages` to compare your proposed fix with `gh-pages` branch.

+## Acknowledgement

+The developer would like to thank [Chad Jensen](mailto:scubaaddiction@gmail.com) for sponsoring the work on image masking on the demo page.